Summary

 Universal Chart Types and Data Visualization

-Bar charts and line graphs are usually safe picks.
-They share data clearly no matter the cultural background.
+Bar charts and line graphs are safe choices.
+They share data clearly regardless of cultural background.
 Pie charts work well too.
-Some cultures prefer different ways to show parts of a whole.
+Some cultures prefer different methods for showing parts of a whole.

 Imagery and Symbolism Considerations